jeremiah3643/music-catalogue/README.md

 Band Catalogue is a **C# ASP.NET MVC web application** that allows users to manage albums and songs.
 It includes **CRUD operations** for albums and songs, utilizing **Entity Framework Core** with a SQL database.

 ## Features
-- View a list of albums and their songs
+- View a list of Bands, albums and their songs
-- View album and song details
+- View band, album and song details
-- Add new albums and songs
+- Add new bands, albums and songs
-- Edit album and song details
+- Edit band, album and song details
-- Delete albums and songs with confirmation prompts
+- Delete bands, albums and songs with confirmation prompts
 - Uses **ASP.NET Core MVC** for the UI
 - Implements **RESTful operations**
 - Uses **Entity Framework Core** for database interaction